RomainPct/CSVGeneratorSwift/README.md

 2. Call the generate function passing your array/dictionary as first parameter
 3. Pass an optional file name to the generate function *Default is your struct/class name with a "s" (ex : The output of an array of Car instances is called "Cars")*
 4. Read the result (which is a Swift.Result that help you to ensure a clean and readable code).
-5. If the operation succed, do what you want with the file url (share it with the user, save it somewhere...)
+5. If the operation succeed, do what you want with the file url (share it with the user, save it somewhere...)
 6. Else, handle the error

 ```swift